 A new joiner’s first impression of the organization they are joining will have a significant bearing on their ability to quickly integrate in, their overall job satisfaction and, ultimately, the likelihood of them staying with that organization.
 Carefully-curated, well-managed staff induction programs are central to supporting a successful entry process and ensuring this positive and professional first impression.

 Method Grid is the perfect platform on which to develop (and continuously-improve!) content-rich staff induction programs.
-From your “master” staff induction grid, individual programs can then be quickly created for individual inductees.
+From your “master” staff induction grid, individual programmes / plans can then be quickly created for individual inductees.
 The additional feature of element labelling can be used as a powerful tracking overlay – to easily keep track of staff progress through, and confidence in, their specific induction plans.

-Who might this induction programme example be useful for?
+Who might these induction programme examples be useful for?

-The induction programme example grid is a must-have for any organization looking to build a structured, repeatable, easy-to-follow on-boarding process.
-Completely customisable, the grid includes core topic areas and a host of induction module (element) ideas that are typically to be found in comprehensive staff induction programs.
+The induction programme sample grids are a must-have for any organization looking to build a structured, repeatable, easy-to-follow on-boarding process.
+Completely customisable, the grids include core topic areas and a host of induction module (element) ideas that are typically to be found in comprehensive staff induction programs.

 How is it best used?

-The induction programme example grid should be bespoke-developed as a general “master” reference for your organization’s induction procedure.
+The induction programme example template should be bespoke-developed as a general “master” reference for your organization’s induction procedure.
 Under the many suggested element areas, content specific to your organization and circumstances can be added to bring the grid to life.
-You will also want to reschedule the modules (drag-and-drop the elements) across the 12-week program (or other program duration) according to your needs – remembering not to overwhelm new staff in the early stages!
+You will also want to reschedule/reprioritise the modules (drag-and-drop the elements) across the program according to your needs – remembering not to overwhelm new staff in the early stages!

 What does it consist of?

-This grid lays out a suggested staff induction methodology, across an illustrative 12-weeks.
-The grid includes c.
+These example grids lay out a suggested staff induction methodology – one across an illustrative 12-week plan and one organised by three priority categories.
+The grids include c.
 75 module (element) ideas within a number of common-topic themes (rows):

 - Company overview – including vision, mission & objectives, core values, org. structures, key staff, brand awareness, market and competitor overview etc.

-- HR and legal requirements – including mentor assignment, payroll, staff handbook, holiday, pension, health & safety, policies, performance reviews etc.
+- HR and legal requirements – including basic employment contract admin, payroll, holiday, pension etc.

 - Training – including role specific, general professional development, tech, software and systems etc.